TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 1/Judges 1.34.md

 ---

-And the Amorites forced the children of Dan into the hill-country; for they would not suffer them to come down to the valley;
+The Amorites forced the children of Dan into the hill country; for they would not allow them to come down to the valley;